NilsSturma/nilssturma.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Student working at TU Munich in the Mathematical Statistics group, where I am supervised by Mathias Drton.
-My current research focuses on various aspects of graphical models that have manifold applications in the context of causal discovery.
-The research includes, among others, investigating under which circumstances observational data allow conclusions about causal relationships or developing valid statistical tests in the context of model selection.
+My current research focuses on various aspects of graphical models, which have manifold applications in the context of causal discovery.
+Among other things, the aim is to investigate under which circumstances observational data allow conclusions about causal relationships.
 To tackle problems in statistics, I particularly like to use methods from algebraic geometry.

 Interests
 ======